I love a long soak in our hot tub. But sometimes it’s easy to lose track of time, so I’ve wondered how long is it safe to stay in a hot tub?

 So just click the link to read that now on my site.

 Avoid the sauna and hot tub.
 There is a risk of overheating, dehydration and fainting every time you use a sauna, whirlpool, hot tub or steam room.
 Your body is unable to lose heat effectively by sweating and your body’s core temperature rises. #payalslifecoaching #pregnancy pic.twitter.com/qFnEnAf3Fg

 — Payal’s Life Coaching (@payal_life) October 22, 2020

 What happens if you stay in a hot tub for too long?

-Remaining in a hot tub longer than the recommended time can lead to dehydration, dizziness, and overheating.
+Remaining in a hot tub longer than the recommended times can lead to dehydration, dizziness, and nausea.
 These symptoms can be made worse if alcohol is being consumed or if the person has not consumed enough water.